Dave-team/Knowledge-base/Business-Intelligence/Communication examples.md

 I couldn't find these web pages in our internal reporting.
 I might be searching for them the wrong way, but I can't reproduce what is in GA.
 I will follow up with Joe when he is back next week and see if I can get more information

 For the second example, Abandon Cart, I can't honestly say.
 I'm looking at our UTM data and it seems like Looker is reporting the raw data the right way.
 Is there anything different about how the UTMs used to be set up?
 Does Looker match GA for most recent months?

+**Pushing back for others to do analysis**
+Hey @Mathilde Dechansiaud.
+Thanks for this.
+The % credit Look looks good to me.

+To confirm the next steps:

+Contribution comparison
+This is the Look with First Order Contribution by channel.
+As discussed, it is worth thinking about how to split this data over time and category given the implications on CPA.
+It should be easy to change this to all orders rather than first orders using filters.
+I think PM already report on first order contribution in the In Week reporting which is worth using as a reference.

+Mention Me customers flag
+We should be able to create this flag soon.
+We will assume that any customer that got issued refer a friend credit is a Mention Me Customer who received credit.

+Customer analysis
+I’d recommend speaking to Louise and/or Faye to understand what is possible in Looker and how to approach the analysis.
+Happy to support/validate any reports coming out of this exercise.

+@Rupert Griffiths  @Will (Danger) Huntoon let me know if you agree with the next steps above.

+**Clarifying next steps from meeting**
+Hey @Nikita Kursov.
+Following up with what I believe the outcome of yesterday’s meeting.
+Sessions A point to check is how Kameleoon reports on sessions related to the experiment.
+I believe you mentioned that filtering on Homepage page types only in Looker brings the data a lot more in line - could this be the cause of the discrepancies?
+In addition, Will provided this Custom Filter. @Will (Danger) Huntoon can you confirm what the intended behaviour of this is?
+From my understanding, this filter would only exclude sessions in which all events happened at the same time as the session start time (e.g. this session gets excluded).
+Conversions If a user converted during a session, that gets counted as a conversion in Looker - regardless of whether that was pre or post being part of the experiment.
+This will be different from Kameleoon where the conversion only counts after being part of the experiment (I assume?).
+We could do a scoping exercise on our end to see if it’s possible to more dynamically count conversions in experiments but the scope of that is likely a roadmap project given the complexity.
+Let me know if the above makes sense of if I've missed anything.

 ## Project management
 **Getting context pre kick-off**